BNasmith/PTForsyth/PTFWorkofChrist.md

-do, people have come to mo afterwards and said, as nicely as they could, that the sermon was all very well, but in respect of the reading of the Scripture, they never heard it after that fashion ; they had never realised how vivid Scripture could become.
+do, people have come to mo afterwards and said, as nicely as they could, that the sermon was all very well, but in respect of the reading of the Scripture, they never heard it after that fashion; they had never realised how vivid Scripture could become.
 That simply results from paying